kasper573/yas/incubations/react-styled-factory/readme.md

 const Dialog1 = styled("dialog", dialogRecipe);

-// "open" will be interpreted and generate a class, but will not be passed to the inner component
+// "open" will be interpreted and generate a class,
+// but will not be passed to the inner component
 <Dialog1 open />; // <dialog class="open-true"></dialog>

 const Dialog2 = styled("dialog", dialogRecipe).shouldForwardProp(
   ({ name, isVariant }) => !isVariant || name == "open",
 );

-// Now "open" will be both used to generate a class and be passed to the inner component
+// Here "open" will be both used to generate a class
+// and be passed to the inner component
 <Dialog2 open />; // <dialog class="open-true" open></dialog>
 ```